chrisnoonan98675/site/xl-release/concept/xl-release-oidc-authentication.markdown

 5. XL Release does not support `nonce` in the OIDC handshake (protection against replay attacks).
 6. OpenID Connect provider and XL Release instances should be time synchronized (for example on NTP).

+## Login as an Internal User
+The plugin offers a seamless user experience by automatically redirecting an unathenticated user to the Identity Provider's login page.
+This does not allow you to sign in directly as an Internal User.
+If you want to sign in as an Internal User, you can browse directly to `xl-release.example.com/login`.

+**Note**: The `xl-release.example.com/login` page is also an entry point when a local account has an identical username with another user from your Identity Provider.
+The user is automatically redirected to the page with a corresponding message.

 ## Integration with Keycloak Identity provider

 ### Installing Keycloak